outpost-os/barbican/doc/gettingstarted.rst

 Installing Barbican with pip
 ----------------------------

-Barbican can be install with pip, it is recommended to install package for user (or in virtualenv).
+Barbican can be installed with pip, it is recommended to install package for user (or in virtualenv).

 .. code-block:: console